d3faulter/BatteryNotifier/README.md

 - Windows 10/11 might show balloon tips briefly or in the Action Center, ignoring long timeouts.
 - Notifications may not always appear in the Notification Center or Action Center due to how Windows handles legacy balloon notifications.
-- For truly persistent notifications requiring user dismissal, you would need modern Windows Toast notifications (more resource heavy).
+- For truly persistent notifications requiring user dismissal, you would need modern Windows Toast notifications (outside scope of this project as it uses more resources).

-## To-Do
+## Future Changes

 - **Check for duplicate processes on start**: Currently multiple processes will start when opening the app with an existing process running (can be closed manually by right-clicking tray icon or task manager).
 If i have time i might add a check for this.
 - **Change tray icon and Baloon text/icon**: Notification text and icons could do with a makeover.
 Will look at this when i get the time.